-- Dementia: Dementia is a collection of symptoms that impair thinking and social interaction.
+Dementia is a collection of symptoms that impair thinking and social interaction.
 Alzheimer’s disease is the most common form of dementia.
 One characteristic of dementia is memory loss, however, memory loss alone does not indicate the presence of dementia.
-In a deeply painful sense, dementia is a brutal assault on our sense of identity that impairs our ability to recognize, participate, and interact with the world around us.
+In profoundly disturbing ways, dementia is a brutal assault on our sense of identity that impairs a person’s ability to recognize, participate, and interact in their environment.

-- Reconciliation: Accepting the truth of our circumstances, leaning into our wounds, navigating the harsh terrain of grief, and pursing a meaningful sense of participation at any age is another challenge in the second half of life.
-Mindfulness and acceptance of our body’s journey over time is a cornerstone of belonging.
-In the midst of harsh realities, our challenge is to seek out a sense of meaning and purpose in our suffering.
-In this sense, reconciliation means that we must lean directly into the dark places we would rather not go into and cultivate the conversation we have tried to avoid.
+Accepting the truth of our circumstances, leaning into our wounds, navigating the harsh terrain of grief, and pursing a meaningful sense of participation at any age is another challenge in the second half of life.
+In the midst of harsh realities, our spiritual challenge is to seek out a sense of meaning and purpose in our suffering.

 Cultural Challenges of Aging